Ocean Peace Fisheries Maritime Claims

 You might be entitled to further compensation if Ocean Peace Fisheries vessel was unseaworthy, meaning that it was not reasonably fit for its intended use.
 The duty to provide a seaworthy vessel is absolute.
 This means that companies will be liable whether or not they knew that the boat was unseaworthy.

 Under the Jones Act, Ocean Peace Fisheries is required to provide a safe working environment to its workers.
 Inadequate training, lack of proper equipment, malfunctioning equipment, and excessive overtime are examples of negligence.
 Your employer’s negligence does not need to be the sole or leading cause of the injury.
 Even the smallest act of negligence can lead to liability under the Jones Act.
 The damages available under the Jones Act are significant and include past and future lost wages, lost earning capacity, disfigurement, pain and suffering, and medical expenses.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Ocean Peace Fisheries.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident on an Ocean Peace Fisheries vessel, contact-us.html the attorneys at Kraft Davies today at 206.624.8844 or through this website for an initial consultation.